veithly/vue-awesome/README.md

 </v-icon>
 ```

-Font Awesome 5 has separated all icons into several packs.
-Vue-Awesome is built upon its all free icons, which includes all free icons from 3 icon packs: `regular`, `solid` and `brands`.
-Since the `solid` pack has the most number of icons, we organize all Vue-Awesome icons as follows:
+Font Awesome 5 has separated all icons into several packs. vue3-awesome is built upon its all free icons, which includes all free icons from 3 icon packs: `regular`, `solid` and `brands`.
+Since the `solid` pack has the most number of icons, we organize all vue3-awesome icons as follows:

-* All icons from `solid` pack are located in `vue-awesome/icons` directory and have unprefixed `name` prop values.
+* All icons from `solid` pack are located in `vue3-awesome/icons` directory and have unprefixed `name` prop values.

-* Icons from `regular` and `brands` are located in `vue-awesome/icons/regular` and `vue-awesome/icons/brands`, which have prefixed `name` prop values like `regular/flag` or `brands/reddit`.
+* Icons from `regular` and `brands` are located in `vue3-awesome/icons/regular` and `vue3-awesome/icons/brands`, which have prefixed `name` prop values like `regular/flag` or `brands/reddit`.

 You can find all available `name` values from [Font Awesome's website](https://fontawesome.com/icons) like `beer`, `file` and `camera`.